+Updated: August 2019.
 Every year, there are more wacky foods and wild meals to eat at the Canadian National Exhibition in Toronto.
-Generally, these are bizarre animal products and unhealthy, deep fried dishes.
+Generally, these are bizarre foods made from animal products and unhealthy, deep fried dishes.
 There’s a burger with ramen noodles substituting as the bun.
 There’s even a place called the Bug Bistro where every dish features crickets as the main delicacy.
 Uhmmm…I’ll pass!
-It’s easy to come to the conclusion that at an exhibition like this, vegetarian dishes aren’t an option.
-However, there are lots of vegan food options at the CNE appeasing those with dietary restrictions or for those simply seeking healthier meals.
-There’s even an entirely vegan food stand!
+It’s easy to come to the conclusion that at an exhibition like this, vegan meals aren’t an option.
+Did you know that there are lots of vegan food options at the CNE?
+The choices are growing every single year that we visit, looking for the best CNE food that’s vegan.

-There are a lot of places in the Food Building serving falafel!
+There are a lot of places in the main food building serving falafel and vegetarian Middle Eastern cuisine.
 Of course, you can never have too much of a good thing.
-They all had falafel offered in a pita or as a plate with other veggies and salads.
+They all offer falafel in a pita or as a plate with other veggies and salads.
 Be sure to inquire about the sauces ahead of time.
 Most of them just use tahini as a dressing.
-Here are a few that I noticed:

 Quick Pita Authentic Lebanese Cuisine